·

 2#.
 Carved Mahogany Dining Tables

 A heavy, dark mahogany or walnut table with ornate cabriole legs acts as the sturdy and prestigious anchor for your dining space.
-The deep wood tones provide a cooling, natural texture that contrasts beautifully against lighter silk drapes or metallic accents.
+The deep, rich wood tones provide a cooling, natural texture that contrasts beautifully against lighter silk drapes or metallic accents.

 3#.
 Intricate Plaster Ceiling Medallions

-Place an ornate plaster medallion above your central light fixture to add a layer of fine architectural detail to the upper walls.
-This “hidden” feature provides a polished finish that makes any chandelier look significantly more expensive and intentionally placed.
+Place an ornate plaster medallion above your central light fixture to add a layer of fine architectural detail to the ceiling.
+This hidden feature provides a polished finish that makes any chandelier look significantly more expensive and intentionally placed.

 4#.
 Velvet Tufted Armchairs

 Introduce a layer of plush comfort by choosing dining chairs with high backs and deep button-tufting in jewel-toned velvets.
-The soft, reflective quality of the velvet adds a tactile warmth that balances the hard surfaces of polished wood and stone.
+The soft, reflective quality of the velvet adds a tactile warmth that beautifully balances the hard surfaces of polished wood and stone in your dining room.

 Mix and match your seating by placing two larger “host” chairs at the ends of the table to create a sense of formal symmetry.
-These chairs provide a luxurious seating experience that encourages guests to linger over long, meaningful conversations.
+These chairs provide a luxurious seating experience that encourages guests to linger over long, meaningful conversations throughout the evening.

 5#.
 Antique Brass Multi-Tiered Chandeliers